Thank you for reading our post, please rate this article at the end.

 - If the other ship is on your port side, you have the right of way or stand-on.

-- If the other boat is on your starboard side, then it has the right of way.
+- If the other boat is on your starboard side, it has the right of way.

 In case of a head-on, the vessels must change their course towards their respective starboard sides.
 Hence, their port sides will pass each other.

-Since the stand-on boat will continue its course, the other vessel must take necessary action.
+The other vessel must take necessary action since the stand-on boat will continue its course.
 It can either be stopping or changing course to avoid a collision.

 Rules for Sailing Boats

-When two sailing vessels approach head-on, only one of them will have the wind on its side.
-So, if you’re sitting in one of these boats and the wind is on your starboard, then you have the right of way.
+Only one will have the wind on its side when two sailing vessels approach head-on.
+So, if you’re sitting in one of these boats and the wind is on your starboard, you have the right of way.
 The other ship will need to change the course.

 If you’re on the passing boat and the other boat is going in the same direction, you will have the wind on the same side.
 In this case, you must give way to the other boat and change course.